 The important thing is to acknowledge that you’re taking some amount of risk with the artificial sweeteners in Red Bull Sugarfree and other zero-calorie drinks.
 But you may be just fine, especially in moderation.

 Red Bull Sugarfree is indeed sugar-free.
 It has no cane sugar, high fructose corn syrup, or other sugars.
 It has the artificial sweeteners aspartame and acesulfame K instead.

 Red Bull Sugarfree is not carb-free, however.
 It has about 3 grams of total carbohydrates and 5 calories in each 8.4 ounce can.

 4. Does Sugar-Free Red Bull Raise Blood Sugar?

 I wasn’t able to find any research directly on whether Red Bull Sugarfree raises blood sugar.
-However, Red Bull Sugarfree contains aspartame and acesulfame K, which may affect insulin resistance. (source)
+However, Red Bull Sugarfree contains aspartame and acesulfame K, which may affect insulin resistance based on early animal studies. (source)

 Specifically, aspartame and other artificial non-caloric sweeteners seem to alter your gut bacteria.
 This can affect your tolerance to carbs on an ongoing basis.

 A 2014 study on rats found that “aspartame elevated fasting glucose levels and an insulin tolerance test showed aspartame to impair insulin-stimulated glucose disposal.”

 I also found some discussions of artificial sweeteners causing insulin issues through another mechanism.
 That is, the sweet taste may trigger an insulin response even without real sugar in your bloodstream.